william-mx/mxck2_ws/README.md

 ### SSH Key Setup

-It is best practice to configure SSH key-based authentication for secure and convenient access.
-You'll need an SSH key and a configuration file — place them in the correct directory (usually `~/.ssh/`).
+It is best practice to configure SSH key-based authentication for secure and convenient access, which requires an SSH key and a configuration file placed in the correct directory (usually `~/.ssh/`).
+See the template file: [`mxck_ssh_template`](./ssh_config_template)

 <img src="images/ssh_connection.png" title="SSH Key Setup" width="800">

 ### Recommended Development Workflow